CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 If either `glTFLength` or `instancesLength` equal zero, the tile does not need to be rendered.

-The body immediately follows the header, and is composted of three fields: `Batch Table`, `glTF`, and `instances`.
+The body immediately follows the header, and is composed of three fields: `Batch Table`, `glTF`, and `instances`.

 ## Batch Table